 Chickens reared for meat

-This is what a typical broiler unit looks like …
+This is what a typical farm looks like for factory-farmed chickens…

 Track their lives from happy young chicks to lethargic, sick and dying birds, all in just six weeks.